 - Distractions: Distractions may include various conversations during procedures or taking breaks.

-- Positive reinforcement: Our dentists will reassure your child they he or she is doing well, and they will provide descriptive praise to specifically describe how your child cooperated.
+- Positive reinforcement: Our pediatric dentists will reassure your child they he or she is doing well, and they will provide descriptive praise to specifically describe how your child cooperated.

 We want to help every child feel comfortable while sitting in the dental chair.
 If you have questions or concerns about your child having an enjoyable dental experience, we invite you to call or visit our office today and talk with us.
 We are always happy to help.